mirtatae/simvascularDevelopment/README.md

 5) Split the view and add a "SpreadSheetView".
 Under the "Attribute" dropdown menue, select "Point Data".
 Click "Show only selected elements".
 Under the "Toggle column visibility" dropdown menue, select only "GlobalNodeID", "Points", and "Velocity".
 Now, click "Export Spreadsheet" and save it as _inlet_coordinate.csv_.

 ## Example
 Clone this repository.
 Set the Matlab directory to this clone.
+Adjust the values of the parameters in the "switches" and "parameter definition" sections of the _inletBCT.m_.
 Run the follwoing in the Matlab command line:
 ```
 inletBCT
 ```
-Adjust the values of the parameters in the "switches" and "parameter definition" sections.
+This will generate a _bct.dat_ file.
+After you "Create Data Files for Simulation" in SimVascular, you need to replace this _bct.dat_ file with the one that is created in the simulation directory.

 ## Reference
 Please cite the following manuscript: